 I, , in written contract with nursing instructor,

 , hereby agree to the following terms of assignment due to

-clinical absence on in course,
+in course,

 semester.

 1. Make-up Activity/Project:

-2. Activity/Project to include:

 3. Activity/Project Qualifiers:

-pm on
+npm on

 Date:

-Student Signature:

 Instructor Signature:

-Project successfully completed:

-Instructor Signature:
+C 4 D 4 IN C4 I 4 II